TREATED & UNTREATED

 The identification stamp/tag may be placed on the material before or after treatment depending on the applicable industry practice.
 For material treated with waterborne preservatives, the identification brand may be ink stamped, provided the information is clearly legible.

-For round material, the treater shall stamp both ends.
+For round material, the treater shall stamp both ends with an identifying company logo for the treatment plant.

 2. Grade Mark